YTread Logo

 what would a trip to the mariana trench be like...

-And they also have pretty long-livers: well, yes, I guess their livers are long, but it's really about their lifespan: they can live about 130 years.
-Now look outside: if you see a diver, he's a real pro, because at 330 feet they'll have to be very careful not to get decompression sick.
-It happens if you rise too quickly to the surface.
-And if you're lucky, you might also spot a giant Pacific octopus - it inhabits cold waters from this depth and as low as 6,600 feet.
+And they are also quite long-livered: well, yes, I guess their livers are long, but it's really about their lifespan: they can live for about 130 years.
+Now look outside: if you see a diver, he is a real professional, because at 330 feet they will have to be very careful not to get decompression sickness.
+It happens if you rise to the surface too quickly.
+And if you're lucky, you'll also be able to see a giant Pacific octopus – it lives in cold waters from this depth and descends to 6,600 feet.
 And now we are entering the dark part of the ocean: at 490 feet, only 1% of the light from the surface reaches us.

 what would a trip to the mariana trench be like

-All the rest is absorbed by the water.
-Everything that is deeper will become darker and darker still.
+All the rest is absorbed by water.
+Everything that is deeper will become darker and darker.
 Oh look!
-At 660 feet, there's a giant oarfish circling our submersible.
+At 660 feet, there is a giant oarfish circling our submersible.
 These creatures are believed to be the source of all sea serpent sightings, and many alliterations!
-Sometimes they swim to the surface and scare sailors and bathers.
-No wonder: these fish can reach 36 feet in length, enough to scare me, for example.
-Okay, now we're at 980 feet and…wait,
+Sometimes they swim to the surface and scare sailors and swimmers.
+No wonder: These fish can reach 36 feet long, enough to scare the living daylights out of me, for example.
+Well, now we're at 980 feet and... wait,

 what

-'s that big gangly thing out there?
-Oh I get it, it's a Japanese spider crab!
+'s that big, spindly thing out there?
+Oh, I get it, it's a Japanese spider crab!
 Why a spider, you ask?
-Well, just look at those legs and the answer will come to you without further prompting.

 what would a trip to the mariana trench be like